FRAUD DEFENSE ATTORNEY

 Insurance fraud is considered a “white-collar crime,” in that it combines monetary gain with deceitful and fraudulent conduct.
 Insurance fraud is a criminal offense committed by either an individual, a business, or a governmental entity.
 It is a scheme that targets a specific form of insurance process and attempts to manipulate it for the monetary gain of the offender.
 Insurance fraud is a criminal offense that may be met with very serious consequences.

 If you or a loved one has been charged with insurance fraud in Philadelphia, then you need to contact our firm immediately.
-The Philadelphia criminal defense attorneys at Krasner & Long can fight for your rights, no matter the severity of your case.
+Philadelphia criminal defense attorney Lloyd Long can fight for your rights, no matter the severity of your case.
 We will exhaust all possible defenses to an insurance fraud charge, and we will not rest until your rights as a defendant are protected.

 What is Insurance Fraud?